← Back to research

 Bottom Line

 Nebula is for solopreneurs and small teams who want to automate entire business processes, not just tasks.
 The Slack-like interface with AI agents in channels is intuitive, and the focus on content automation, lead gen, and analytics addresses real business needs.
+As of June 2026 it is alive, Founders, Inc.-backed, and has transparent pricing from free pay-as-you-go up to $250/mo — but it remains early-stage with no independent community track record yet.
 Less about personal assistance, more about scaling output.

 Recommended for: Solopreneurs automating content, lead gen, or analytics workflows.